 - How long have you been working as a real estate agent?

-- What makes you different than other agents?
+- What makes you different from other agents?

 - How many customers/clients are you currently working with?